dopa6/IR-TOOLKIT-LEIJUN/README.md

 # 📦 UNIVERSAL-IR-TOOLKIT | ESP32-C3 Infrared Multi-Tool (LEIJUN OS v17.0)

 This is a complete hardware and software blueprint to build a pocket-sized infrared (IR) master device.
-Powered by the ESP32-C3 RISC-V chip, it works as a raw signal copier, database player, wave generator, and multi-device emulator wrapped inside a clean cyberpunk user interface.
+Powered by the ESP32-C3 RISC-V chip, it works as a raw signal copier, database player, wave generator, and multi-device emulator wrapped inside a clean user interface.

 ---